A History of McIntyre Centre

 In September 1968, after an encouraging period of growth and success, The Pony Riding for the Disabled Association was formed (PRDA).
 By 1971, the need had outgrown the capacity of the McIntyre’s property and over the next four years, a new facility was constructed on a 40-acre site in the neighbouring suburb of Pinjarra Hills.

 As a tribute to the founders in 1983, the name 'McIntyre Centre' was officially adopted.
-Thanks to June and Peter McIntyre's tireless lobbying, they were able to leave the centre with the legacy of Government financial assistance through the Department of Communities.
-Today, the centre operates as a provider under the National Disability Insurance Scheme (NDIS).
+Thanks to June and Peter McIntyre's tireless lobbying, they were able to secure government assistance through the Department of Communities and establish the centre as a provider under the National Disability Insurance Scheme (NDIS).

 In August 2015, McIntyre Centre Riding for Disabled Ltd. was registered as a Company Limited by Guarantee under the Corporations Act 2001, replacing the previous entity Pony Riding for the Disabled Association.